dwiva5/HBV-Team/README.md

 - Folder: [Notebook](../Project-Run)

     The notebooks that were used to actually use the data and models are stored in the Project-Run file.
+They serve as the project documentation in which every step taken during the project is showed and explained.

 #### Evaluation Metrics: